 Beyond Saint-Gobain, what impact on our value chain?

 Saint-Gobain is one major player within the value chain of building and construction.
 Building and construction accounts for 40% of the energy-related greenhouse gas emissions.
-70% of those emissions are related to the energy consumed for heating, cooling, sanitary water…., 30% of those emissions are related to the “embodied carbon” within the materials used for construction, transportation, ….
+70% of those emissions are related to the energy consumed for heating, cooling, and sanitary water…., and 30% of those emissions are related to the “embodied carbon” within the materials used for construction, and transportation, ….
 To bring the built environment towards a net-zero roadmap, the following actions are critical:

 Beyond the pledge of the Global Compact, within the frame of the Climate Summit, Saint-Gobain is supporting: